Elissa Slotkin

-Elissa Blair Slotkin (/ˈslɒtkɪn/ SLOT-kin; born July 10, 1976) is an American politician and former intelligence analyst serving since 2025 as the junior United States senator from Michigan.
+Elissa Blair Slotkin (/ˈslɒtkɪn/ SLOT-kin; born July 10, 1976) is an American politician and former Department of Defense official serving since 2025 as the junior United States senator from Michigan.
 A member of the Democratic Party, she served in the United States House of Representatives from 2019 to 2025.

-Slotkin was a Central Intelligence Agency (CIA) analyst and Department of Defense official, ending her career there as the acting Assistant Secretary of Defense for International Security Affairs.
+Slotkin was a Central Intelligence Agency (CIA) analyst and Department of Defense (DoD) official, ending her career there as the acting Assistant Secretary of Defense for International Security Affairs.
 In 2018, she was elected to the U.S. House of Representatives, representing Michigan's 8th congressional district.

 Slotkin was elected to the Senate in 2024, defeating Republican nominee Mike Rogers in a close race.
 She became the second female senator from Michigan after Debbie Stabenow.
 She is expected to become Michigan's senior senator when Gary Peters retires in 2027.

 Early life and education

-Slotkin was born on July 10, 1976, in New York City, the daughter of Judith (née Spitz) Slotkin and Curt Slotkin.
+Elissa Slotkin was born on July 10, 1976, in New York City, the daughter of Judith (née Spitz) Slotkin and Curt Slotkin.
 She spent her early life on a farm in Holly, Michigan.
 She attended Cranbrook Kingswood School in Bloomfield Hills.
 Her family farm was part of Hygrade Meat Company, founded by her great-grandfather Samuel Slotkin, who emigrated from Minsk in 1900.
 Hygrade was the original company behind Ball Park Franks, which is now owned by Tyson Foods.
 Judith and Curt divorced, and Judith came out as gay, in 1986, during the peak of the AIDS epidemic.
 Slotkin and her brother moved in with their mom.
 Their home was a gathering place for Detroit's covert but vibrant LGBTQ+ community.
 Her father was a longtime Republican and Ronald Reagan supporter whose worldview she agreed with during her childhood.
 Slotkin has said that she became a Democrat because of the Reagan administration's indifference to the widespread suffering of those with AIDS, which greatly affected her.

-Slotkin attended agricultural school at Cornell University, where in 1998 she earned a Bachelor of Arts in sociology.
+Slotkin attended the College of Agriculture and Life Sciences school at Cornell University, where in 1998 she earned a Bachelor of Arts in rural sociology.

-Slotkin was a community organizer for Roca, Incorporated in Chelsea, Massachusetts, from 1998 to 2000, and a Swahili language translator for Harbor Area Early Childhood in East Boston, Massachusetts from 1999 to 2000.
-In 2000-2001 she was a grant writer for Isha L'Isha (co-founded by Gail Dines).

-In 2001, Slotkin completed a course in the Arabic language at the American University in Cairo.
-In 2003, she earned a master of international affairs from Columbia University's School of International and Public Affairs.
+In 2003, Slotkin earned a master of international affairs from Columbia University's School of International and Public Affairs.